 - Easier access to medical services, such as onsite health centers offered by employers

-- Help assessing and making dietary changes
+- Help to assess and make dietary changes

 - Help to make realistic lifestyle changes

-- Psychological and/or emotional support
+- Psychological or emotional support

 Value-based care uses data and technology to enable greater communication between patients and doctors, as well as within the medical teams serving patients.

-How Value-Based Care Can Save Money on Health Care
+How VBC Can Save Money on Healthcare

-- Avoiding unnecessary emergency visits
+- Preventing unnecessary emergency visits

 - Standardizing processes for cost-effectiveness

-- Reducing costs by reducing readmissions, or excessive medical tests
+- Reducing readmissions or excessive medical tests

-Examples of Value-Based Care
+Example of Value-Based Care

-You may not realize it but many organizations are actively working on shifting to value-based care models.
-Medicare's preventative services could be an example of the move toward a wellness-focused health system, where diagnosing and preventing illness and managing a person's wellbeing to prevent medical issues is just as important as the treatment in emergencies.
+Many organizations are actively working on shifting to value-based care models.
+Medicare's preventative services are an example of the move toward a wellness-focused health system, where diagnosing and preventing illness and managing a person's wellbeing to prevent medical issues is just as important as the treatment in emergencies.